Edwin Cardona

-Edwin Andrés Cardona Bedoya ([ˈeðwiŋ kaɾˈðona]; born 8 December 1992) is a Colombian professional footballer who plays for Argentine Primera Division club Racing Club and the Colombia national team.
+Edwin Andrés Cardona Bedoya ([ˈeðwiŋ kaɾˈðona]; born 8 December 1992) is a Colombian professional footballer who plays as an attacking midfielder for Categoría Primera A club Atlético Nacional.

 Club career

 Colombia

-Cardona made his professional debut in 2009 with Atlético Nacional.
+Cardona made his professional debut in 2009 with Atlético Nacional aged 17.
+On 19 July 2009, he scored his first goal for the club in a 2–2 draw against América de Cali.
 His performances led him to getting called up for the Colombian under-20 team.

-He won an Apertura with Nacional in 2011 before being loaned to fellow Colombian Side Santa Fe.
+He won an Apertura with Nacional in 2011 before being loaned to fellow Colombian side Santa Fe.
 During his brief spell with Santa Fe, Cardona won the 2012 Apertura.
 The following year, Cardona would join Atlético Junior on a year-long loan.

-In 2014, he was brought back to Atletico Nacional, converting himself to a key player in his first two seasons.
+In 2014, he was brought back to Atlético Nacional, converting himself to a key player in his first two seasons.
 During his most prominent time at the club, Cardona went on to dispute the final of the 2014 Copa Sudamericana.
 Despite losing the final against Argentine club River Plate, he was amongst the best players of the tournament, even earning the best young player award.
 That same year, Cardona was included in Star XI of the Americas.

 Monterrey

 On 16 December 2014, Cardona signed for Liga MX club Monterrey alongside compatriots Alexander Mejía and Yimmi Chará.
 On 18 January 2015, Cardona scored his first goal for Los Rayados, netting against Pachuca for the 2014 Clausura.
+On 22 February 2015, Cardona scored within 20 seconds of being subbed on to give his club the victory against Querétaro.
 His first brace would come on 7 March against Toluca.

-Cardona scored his second brace on 16 August 2015 against Dorados de Sinaloa for the 2015 Apertura.
+Cardona scored his second brace on 16 August against Dorados de Sinaloa for the 2015 Apertura.
 During a match for the 2016 Clausura against Santos Laguna, Cardona was praised for scoring an impressive bicycle kick.
 Due to this, he was given the nickname "Crackdona" amongst Monterrey fans.
 The match ended in a 2–1 victory with the first goal for Monterrey being scored by fellow countryman Dorlan Pabón.

 On match-day 14, Cardona scored a goal against Club Tijuana by chipping it past Argentine keeper Federico Vilar.
 Monterrey ended up winning the match thus helping maintain their spot as leaders.
 The following 8 April, Cardona netted another brace against Jaguares de Chiapas which earned him the man of the match award.

-Boca Juniors
+Loan to Boca Juniors

 On 18 July 2017, the Colombian international joined Argentine giants Boca Juniors on a year-long loan plus a possible six months added if the club advances to the round of 16 at the 2018 Copa Libertadores.
 Monterrey set a $6 million price tag for Cardona if he were to be signed permanently by Boca Juniors.

 On 14 August, Cardona made his official debut against Gimnasia y Tiro for the Copa Argentina where he provided an assist and scored a goal in a 5–0 victory.
 He made his Superclásico debut on 5 November, scoring a free-kick goal in an eventual 1–2 away win for the Xeneizes.